microsoft/BotFramework-WebChat/HOOKS.md

 useEmitTypingIndicator(): () => void
 ```

-When called, this function will send a typing activity to the bot.
+When called, this function will send a typing activity from the user to the bot.

 ## `useFocusSendBox`